yoav1870/Data_Engineering/README.md

 4. **Trigger pipelines**
    - Use Airflow UI to run ETL jobs and monitor progress.

+## Email Notifications

+- **To receive email notifications:**
+  - Update the email addresses and SMTP password in both the Airflow DAG (ETL) and your local `docker-compose.yml` file.

 ## Documentation

 - See `docs/` for architecture and data model diagrams (Mermaid.js).